mileallen/pod/readme.md

 ### pMod

-This attribute turns an input or textarea element into a two-way data model, the value is stored in the variable named by the attribute and is maintained in sync with the input value.
+This turns an input or textarea element into a two-way data model.
+The value is stored in the variable named by the attribute and is maintained in sync with the input value.

 `<input type="range" pMod="classTheme">`

 ### pBind

-This attribute binds the value of another attribute specified to the variable named.
+This binds the value of another attribute specified to the variable named.
 The syntax is 'attribute:variable' , no space.
-When you set uriVar1, the 'href' attribute below is updated to the string you pass.
+When you set `uriVar1`, the 'href' attribute below is updated to the string you pass.

 `<a pMod="href:uriVar1">`